 - Performance: Your hosting option should also deliver fast and responsive website performance.
 This requires selecting a hosting provider with a fast, reliable network infrastructure and optimized server environment.

 - Support: The hosting provider you choose should also provide comprehensive support services, including technical support, customer service, and resources for managing and maintaining your website.

-The Linux distro we’ll be using for this setup is Ubuntu OS.
+The Linux distro we’ll be using for this setup is Ubuntu.
 However, this can be implemented in any Linux distro.
-At the end of this tutorial, you will be able to host your PHP and mySQL based website on your own Linux machine.
+At the end of this tutorial, you can host your PHP and MySQL-based website on your own Linux machine.

-Prerequisites To Setup Web Server
+Prerequisites To host Web Server

 - Apache2: apache2 is open-source HTTP server.
 It is still the most popular web-server used worldwide today.

 - php and php sqlite component: PHP is a server-side scripting language.
 PHP and its component will help you to interact with a backend mySQL database for your website.